equinor/appsec-owasptop10wrkshp/prez/content/juice-shop-hints.md

 ---
 ## A02:Weird Crypto

->Inform the shop about an algorithm or library it should definitely not use the way it does.
+>Inform the shop - http://localhost:3000/#/contact - about an algorithm or library it should definitely not use the way it does.

+From the hints in this challenge:

 <code style="font-size: 0.5em;">